gt-crnch-rg/read-the-docs/docs/general/using-slurm.rst

 What Slurm queues are available?
 --------------------------------

 You can check the current status of all queues by using ``sinfo`` on any RG node.
+It will also show the state of the resource where ``idle`` means that the node is available for a new job, ``alloc`` indicates that the node is fully allocated so that no new jobs will run. ``mixed`` means that only some of the hardware is allocated to a user, so it may be able to accept new jobs.
+The following table shows the currently available nodes within the cluster.

 Slurm Partitions
 ----------------